 Years back, I had a bowl of vegan pozole rojo at a restaurant in Santa Cruz, California.
 And while it was not a bad bowl of soup, it felt like it could be a better bowl of soup.
 Since that time, I’ve thought about it on and off.
-And today, felt like the day to make a better bowl of vegan pozole rojo than I had that day.
+And today, felt like the day to make a better recipe for vegan pozole rojo than I had that day.

-Guajillo chiles, ancho chiles, onions, garlic, smoked paprika, oregano, cumin and seitan!
-It’s a match made in hominy heaven.
-Pair it with an assortment of condiments, like shredded cabbage, scallions, cilantro, avocado, radish and lime wedges, and wow!
-My favorite part might just be the lime wedges.
-My husband is partial to the shredded cabbage.
-Whatever you do, garnish!
+With guajillo chiles, ancho chiles, onions, garlic, smoked paprika, oregano, cumin and seitan, it’s a match made in hominy heaven.
+Pair vegan pozole with an assortment of condiments, like shredded cabbage, scallions, cilantro, avocado, radish and lime wedges, and wow!
+Whatever you do, garnish your bowl before diving in!